Disk loading: Rotors

 Increasing the weight of a helicopter increases disk loading.
 For a given weight, a helicopter with shorter rotors will have higher disk loading, and will require more engine power to hover.
 A low disk loading improves autorotation performance in rotorcraft.
-Typically, an autogyro (or gyroplane) has a lower rotor disc loading than a helicopter, which provides a slower rate of descent in autorotation.
+Typically, an autogyro (or gyroplane) has a lower rotor disk loading than a helicopter, which provides a slower rate of descent in autorotation.

 Propellers

 In reciprocating and propeller engines, disk loading can be defined as the ratio between propeller-induced velocity and freestream velocity.
 Lower disk loading will increase efficiency, so it is generally desirable to have larger propellers from an efficiency standpoint.
-Maximum efficiency is reduced as disk loading is increased due to the rotating slipstream; using contra-rotating propellers can alleviate this problem allowing high maximum efficiency even at relatively high disc loadings.
+Maximum efficiency is reduced as disk loading is increased due to the rotating slipstream; using contra-rotating propellers can alleviate this problem allowing high maximum efficiency even at relatively high disc loading.

 The Airbus A400M fixed-wing aircraft will have a very high disk loading on its propellers.

 Theory

 The momentum theory or disk actuator theory describes a mathematical model of an ideal actuator disk, developed by W.J.M.
-Rankine (1865), Alfred George Greenhill (1888) and R.E.
-Froude (1889).
-The helicopter rotor is modeled as an infinitessimally thin disk with an infinite number of blades that induce a constant pressure jump over the disk area and along the axis of rotation.
+Rankine (1865), Alfred George Greenhill (1888) and Robert Edmund Froude (1889).
+The helicopter rotor is modeled as an infinitesimally thin disk with an infinite number of blades that induce a constant pressure jump over the disk area and along the axis of rotation.
 For a helicopter that is hovering, the aerodynamic force is vertical and exactly balances the helicopter weight, with no lateral force.

 The downward force on the air flowing through the rotor is accompanied by an upward force on the helicopter rotor disk.
 The downward force produces a downward acceleration of the air, increasing its kinetic energy.
 This energy transfer from the rotor to the air is the induced power loss of the rotary wing, which is analogous to the lift-induced drag of a fixed-wing aircraft.

 Conservation of linear momentum relates the induced velocity downstream in the far wake field to the rotor thrust per unit of mass flow.
 Conservation of energy considers these parameters as well as the induced velocity at the rotor disk.
 Conservation of mass relates the mass flow to the induced velocity.
 The momentum theory applied to a helicopter gives the relationship between induced power loss and rotor thrust, which can be used to analyze the performance of the aircraft.
 Viscosity and compressibility of the air, frictional losses, and rotation of the slipstream in the wake are not considered.